الديار: الأمن العام فكّك خليّة لتنظيم «داعش» تتعاون مع «الموساد»؟!

 Join the Circle of Prayer This Month

 The rocky beaches and sandy bays of Lebanon stretch along the Mediterranean Sea.
 This coastal country is home to some of the world’s oldest cities.
 Lebanon is also hemmed in by Syria across the northeast and Israel to the south.
 Because of its strategic location, the country has been caught in many conflicts between Syria and Israel.
-With over six million people, Lebanon is uniquely comprised of both Shia and Sunni Muslims, as well as Christians and Druze.
+With almost six million people, Lebanon is uniquely comprised of both Shia and Sunni Muslims, as well as Christians and Druze.
 The official language is Arabic, although French and English are also widely used.
 This diversity has made Lebanon a key place of refuge for minorities throughout the region.

 Lebanon is roughly 68% Muslim (evenly divided between Shia and Sunni) and 32% Christian.
 This nation is home to the highest concentration of believers in the Middle East.
 It is the only Arab nation that promotes religious freedom and legally allows for conversion, which provides an open door for the spread of the Gospel.
 By reaching out to provide for the physical needs of refugees, such as food, clothing, blankets, and education, the Church is embracing opportunities to meet the spiritual needs of hurting people.
-Both the size and influence of the Church in Lebanon has made it a unique and strategic center for Christian ministry throughout the entire Middle East.
+Both the size and influence of the Church in Lebanon have made it a unique and strategic center for Christian ministry throughout the entire Middle East.

 5,364,482